Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 By now virtually everyone is aware of UBI under its various names and implementations.
 The premise is that, unlike previous industrial revolutions, the robotic revolution will somehow destroy more jobs than it will create and massive permanent unemployment will result.
 The “solution” is to give all human beings, regardless of any other income, a specified amount of money for life to do with as they wish.

 The true agenda is yet another justification for establishing the universal two-tier collectivist society with a majority of “marginals” at the bottom ruled by a lavishly wealthy technocratic political cadre with taxing and redistributive powers at the top.
 In short, yet another hierarchical ruling class living at the expense of everyone else.
 Their job will be to discover any marginals who successfully rise above the lower levels and immediately redistribute their “excess” incomes to themselves and to the other UBI recipients.

 What is sad for libertarians is that some who call themselves libertarians are buying into and actually promoting this groupthink scam.
-One illustration of this is a tragi-comedy that played out online earlier this year.
+One illustration of this is a tragi-comedy that played out online in the past.

 Another economist, Edwin G. Dolan, posted his response article titled “Why Should a Libertarian Take Universal Basic Income Seriously?” on EconoMonitor in February.
 Dolan himself is described in an Amazon review for his book “TANSTAAFL” (subtitled “A Libertarian Perspective on Environmental Policy”) as “a leading Austrian school economist.”

 What these dueling econs with their “libertarian sympathies” are doing is actually agreeing with one another by pitting some people’s “true” libertarians against other people’s “true” libertarians, highlighting an intramural game that has been going on from the earliest days of the Modern American Libertarian Movement.